Explore our programs — offering exceptional academic preparation, opportunities for growth, and the tools to make an impact.

 With deep expertise that connects research, practice, and policy, HGSE faculty are leaders in the field.

 Get to know our community — and all the ways to learn, collaborate, connect, develop your career, and build your network.

 Faculty-led programs to deepen your impact and build your effectiveness as an educator and leader.

 Access the premiere education subject library for Harvard University.

 Access the Office of Student Affairs, the Office of the Registrar, Career Services, and other key resources.

 Explore opportunities to grow, build connections, and create change.

 Groups of 4+: 20% off final invoice.
 Contact us for your discount code.

-The Online Classroom: Strategies for Higher Ed Teaching and Learning is a new program designed to support educators in colleges and universities as they rethink and transform their practice for online and blended environments.
-Through research-based frameworks, actionable strategies, and a dynamic peer-learning community, this workshop provides you with the necessary knowledge and skills to advance your virtual teaching, learning, and leadership.
+The Online Classroom: Strategies for Higher Ed Teaching and Learning is a new program that supports educators in colleges and universities as they rethink and transform their practice for online and blended environments.
+Through research-based frameworks, actionable strategies, and a dynamic peer-learning community, this workshop provides the necessary knowledge and skills to advance your virtual teaching, learning, and leadership.

 This learning experience is asynchronous and takes place within the learning management system Canvas.
 Asynchronous programs do not have any live components and are designed to be self-paced.
-However, this program does include a suggested weekly schedule with two days per week for assignments due, in order to provide a guiding structure.
+In order to provide a guiding structure, the program includes a suggested weekly schedule with two days per week for assignments due.
 Completing assignments on the recommended schedule is not mandatory, but allows participants to engage with and learn from the entire cohort, which helps to build a community of practice.